MinecraftCube/MinecraftCubeDesktop/enUS/LATEST_RELEASE.md

-## MinecraftCube 1.2.0 - 2022/06/04
+## MinecraftCube 1.3.0 - 2023/01/27

 ### Add

-- Support Forge 1.17.1+, Hope there is no structure changed in the future. (#8)
+- Support vanilla server by default, we can now add vanilla server without installer at [Create a server] button. (#12)

 ### Changed

-- Upgrade flutter framework to 3.0.1
+- Upgrade flutter framework to 3.7.0 (#13)

-### Credit

-- Thanks for 小羅's feedback on Forge 1.17.1+.

 <!-- Added for new features.
 Changed for changes in existing functionality.